StefanScherer/choco-vagrant-vmware-utility/MAINTENANCE.md

     choco uninstall vagrant-vmware-utility

-See the script `test.ps1` for all tests that run on AppVeyor.
+See the script `test.ps1` for all tests that run on GitHub Actions.

 ### Deploy steps